-The Mbox Director v4 software is designed to work with other applications in the Mbox v4 software family.
-There are new versions of each of the Mbox applications - Designer, Studio, and Mini - as well as Mbox Daemon and Mbox Remote.
+The Mbox Director v5 software is designed to work with the Mbox v5 software family.
+There are new versions of the Mbox application as well as Mbox Daemon and Mbox Remote.

 Additional Documentation

 For more information about DMX512 and sACN protocols, refer to the following documents available from the American National Standards Institute (ANSI) at www.ansi.org: